rust-lang/rust/src/doc/rustc-dev-guide/src/opaque-types-impl-trait-inference.md

 ### Relating an opaque type to another type

-There is one central place where an opaqe type gets its hidden type constrained, and that is the `handle_opaque_type` function.
+There is one central place where an opaque type gets its hidden type constrained, and that is the `handle_opaque_type` function.
 Amusingly it takes two types, so you can pass any two types, but one of them should be an opaque type.